How To Tell If Your Partner Is A Neglectful Parent

 Neglectful parents — defined by the American Psychological Association as unresponsive, unavailable, and rejecting — tend to raise kids affected by low self-esteem and lagging self-confidence.
-But neglectful parenting isn’t just hard on children, trying to parent alongside an uninvolved parent can also be a lonely and frustrating experience.
+But neglectful parenting isn’t just hard on children.
+Trying to parent alongside an uninvolved parent can also be a lonely and frustrating experience.

-It’s important to recognize a partner who is neglectful to their child.
-Not only to keep the kid from turning to other, sometimes inappropriate, role models, but also to start the process of building better parenting styles and strategies as parents and as a team.
+It’s important to recognize a partner who is neglectful to their child — not only to keep the kid from turning to other, sometimes inappropriate, role models, but also to start the process of building better parenting styles and strategies as parents and as a team.

-The Origins of Neglectful Parenting
+The Origins Of Neglectful Parenting

 One of the limits of Baumrind’s research was that it was based on a culturally homogenous sample, primarily consisting of families associated with UC Berkeley.
-Later in her career she included more diversity in her work, as did researchers who built on her findings like Maccoby and Martin.
+Later in her career, she included more diversity in her work, as did researchers who built on her findings like Maccoby and Martin.

-How Can I Tell if my Partner is a Neglectful Parent?
+How Can I Tell If My Partner Is A Neglectful Parent?

-The first questions to ask when considering if a parent is truly neglectful, is the extent to which they are ignoring the needs of their child and how that behavior is affecting the child’s self-concept.
-“One example of neglect is a parent who consistently puts their own wants and needs before the needs of their children, leaving the child feeling devalued, unimportant or worthless,” Chatham says.
+The first questions to ask when considering if a parent is truly neglectful is the extent to which they are ignoring the needs of their child and how that behavior is affecting the child’s self-concept.
+“One example of neglect is a parent who consistently puts their own wants and needs before the needs of their children, leaving the child feeling devalued, unimportant, or worthless,” Chatham says.

-What Do I Do if I’m Concerned My Partner is a Neglectful Parent?
+What Do I Do If I’m Concerned My Partner Is A Neglectful Parent?

 “Many people have children without fully understanding what goes into raising an emotionally healthy human being.
-I feel that education is always a good start and that problem solving comes next,” Catham says.
-“Helping parents to cultivate their own emotional intelligence is another great way to help them build a vocabulary and a skill-set that they can take home to their families.”
+I feel that education is always a good start, and that problem-solving comes next,” Catham says.
+“Helping parents to cultivate their own emotional intelligence is another great way to help them build a vocabulary and a skillset that they can take home to their families.”

-How Can Parents Help Kids Adjust to a More Engaged Parenting Style?
+How Can Parents Help Kids Adjust To A More Engaged Parenting Style?

 “Moving away from a neglectful style might include having a conversation with your child to create a new set of expectations going forward,” Catham says.
 “You might say, ‘Hey, kiddo, I know I haven’t been around that much lately, but that is going to change.
 I want to be more involved and spend more time together.
 I want to hear more about what’s going on in your life.'”

 It’s important to acknowledge that the shift away from neglectful parenting won’t be easy.
-But it introduces the opportunity for a much healthier future than one for a kid who isn’t getting all of the love, support and attention that could be available to them.
+But it introduces the opportunity for a much healthier future than one for a kid who isn’t getting all of the love, support, and attention that could be available to them.